asahi417/kex/README.md

 ```

 ### Supported Language
-Currently, all the algorithms are available in English, but soon will relax the constrain to allow other language support.
+Currently, algorithms are available only in English, but soon we will relax the constrain to allow other language to be supported.
-The dependency is mainly due to the PoS tagger and the word stemmer.
+The dependency is mainly due to the Part-of-Speech tagger and the word stemmer.

 ## Implement Custom Method with grapher
-Here is a brief example to create custom extractor with grapher.
+Here is a brief example to create a custom extractor with grapher.

 ```python
 import grapher